 Continual Service Improvement

-All students will need to start by earning an ITIL V3 Foundation certification, as this is a pre-requisite for taking later exams.
-It will enable users to contribute to ITSM teams and find opportunities in companies utilizing the ITIL framework.
+All students need to start by passing the ITIL v3 Foundation exam, as this is a pre-requisite for taking later exams.
+The Foundation syllabus enables users to contribute to ITSM teams and find opportunities in companies utilizing the ITIL framework.